 Those differences affect the entire car.
 Each company has its own parameters regarding handling, power delivery, suspension settings… That is why people prefer one brand over the others.
 Besides, the Internet can show the origins of any car in seconds.
 That is why the original concept of rebadging car models never truly took off.
 In a way, ignoring all those emotional factors is an insult to buyers’ intelligence.

 Fortunately, that problem was easy to solve, and the industry quickly realized that.
 The common practice now is for the two companies to work together to some extent.
 The “clone” now comes with at least a few exclusive items, especially visual ones.
 That is the case with front grilles, wheels, and internal trim.
 Upscale models may go further and receive exclusive headlights and taillights, and infotainment software too.

 In other words, it was necessary to dial down that strategy to make it successful.
 That lowers its potential profit as well, but that is just the way it is.
 The relevant implication here is that the initial notion of badge engineering is purely theoretical; in practice, it rarely sells as well as it should.
 The best solution is to develop joint projects leaving enough room for each company to express key aspects of its image.

 If you want another brief example, take the 86 and BRZ coupés.
 Toyota and Subaru created them together and that is easy to see.
-However, they also had enough freedom to express their identities through those items: front grilles, wheels, internal trim… Speaking of Toyota, that strategy turned out so well that, a few years later, it joined BMW to develop the Supra and Z4.
-But let us pay proper attention to examples.
+However, they also had enough freedom to express their identities through those items: front grilles, wheels, internal trim… Speaking of Toyota, that strategy of automotive badging turned out so well that, later, it joined BMW to develop the Supra and Z4.
+But let us focus on some examples.